 How to Live Eco-Friendly at Home

-Beyond responsibly manufacturing our Bedding and Bath products, we’re always on the lookout for ways to live in harmony with Mother Nature at home.
+Beyond responsibly manufacturing our bedding and bath products, we’re always on the lookout for ways to live in harmony with Mother Nature at home.
+Our bedding is beautifully packaged in a reusable, self-care bag and our towels in a custom, Parachute laundry bag – making both ideal for storing, gifting and reducing waste.
 Here are a few tips on taking care of your space while minding your health and the environment, too.

 Clean House, Clean Conscience

 If you’re deep cleaning, you don’t necessarily need deep chemicals.
 An environmentally friendly cleaner can get the job done.
-Readymade solutions are widely available, but there are easy-to-make options galore — even for the toughest jobs.
+Readymade solutions are widely available, – Grove Collaborative is our favorite one-stop-shop – but there are easy-to-make options galore – even for the toughest jobs.
 Some of our recent DIY discoveries include:

 Air Freshener: Dilute clear alcohol (like gin or vodka) with water in a one-to-six ratio and add 20-40 drops of your favorite essential oil.
 We especially like uplifting bergamot, relaxing lavender and sensual jasmine.